mub2332/FIT-Honors-Monash/docs/SoftwareQualityAssurancePlan.md

 - Each team members who wrote the code should be responsible for creating test cases for their own code, as code writer has the best understanding for their own code.
 (Unit Testing)
 - Each team should be responsible for their own parts to make sure work from each teammates is compliable together.
 (Integration Testing)
-- After each iteration, one member from each team will be selected to form a testing team for System Wide and any modification testing to ensure no defects found while combining and modifying module.
-Most of the defect should be discovered during Unit and Integration Testing (Acceptance and Regression Testing).

 ###### Instruction on creating test case